US International Development Finance Corporation (DFC)

 ESG Assessment

 Positive: Significant capital mobilisation for African infrastructure.
 Bipartisan support provides policy continuity.
-Orion CMC creates new investment pathways.
+DFC disclosures create transaction-level accountability points for the LAR loan and related corridor-linked items.

 Concerns: Strategic mineral framing may prioritise US supply chain interests over community development.
 Conditionality and governance standards of DFC financing require independent monitoring.
 The geopolitical framing creates risks if African partners feel instrumentalised.